This post contains affiliate links. If you purchase through them I will receive compensation at no additional cost to you.

+I’ve been working on an idea for interchangeable holiday charger plates.
 My mom used to do a lot of tole painting when I was younger.
-That’s basically painting on wood, if you aren’t familiar.
+That’s painting on wood, if you aren’t familiar.
 She doesn’t anymore, but a good portion of her holiday decorations are homemade.
 She has one that stays out all year.
 It’s a bear that hangs on the wall, and he changes his clothes for the holidays and different seasons.
 That’s my inspiration.
 A plate that changes clothes.
 This is not necessarily related, but my neighbor does this with pallets.
 Where does she put them?!
-Anyway, these plates are still a prototype, because I don’t have time to make them perfect, but so far I’m liking the idea.
+I honestly don’t know, but luckily charger plates are much easier to store.

 How to Make Interchangeable Holiday Charger Plates

 For my charger plates, I went gold, but obviously you can pick whatever you want.
 As for the fabric, you can order giant bundles on Amazon, but I just went to JoAnn when they had a sale and found ones that seemed in season.

 I would love to tell you this is quick and you’ll be done in ten minutes, but you probably won’t unless you’re only doing one interchangeable holiday charger plate.
 It’s not difficult, but I had to do this while my son ran around with my fabric on his head.
 Plus I had to take pictures for you lovely folks.
 Then I had a call with a client.You see?
 I really am always in a frenzy.
 Anyway…

 Choose some shapes for each holiday.
 I did four: a pumpkin for Halloween, a leaf for Thanksgiving, a tree for Christmas, and a heart for Valentine’s Day.
 You can find some images on your computer or pick up die-cuts or something.
 I free-handed them though, because, you know, time.
 To make sure they’re all similar sizes, draw them on the cardboard in the center of the fat quarters.